JakeHowdeshell/hw1-Horiseon-accessibility-standards/README.md

 I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

-Alterations were made to the HTML and CSS code in order to fit the following acceptance criteria:
+Alterations were made to properly name the elements in the HTML file and condensing the CSS code so there were no redundant styles and it was cascading in the same fashion as the HTML file in order to fit the following acceptance criteria:

 GIVEN a webpage meets accessibility standards
 WHEN I view the source code